therenegar/launch/README.md

 <img width="360" height="300" alt="Configuration - Menu" src="https://github.com/user-attachments/assets/470f9598-7d75-40b9-b838-20f4a23fc91c" />

-Contextual help (tooltips) can be turned off - they will appear throughout Launch! with keyboard focus or mouse-over.
+Contextual help (tooltips) can be turned on (off by default).
+They will appear throughout Launch! with keyboard focus or mouse-over.

 The SysBar (off by default) shows an information bar, top-right of screen every time the menu is opened with some handy system status information.